-I have read a lot of research articles this week on the healing power of gratitude.
+I have read a lot of research articles this week on the healing power of being thankful and gratitude.
 It can not only bring you a sense of peace but be restorative as well.
 So, I wanted to take just a minute and share 10 things I am most thankful for this year.
 Some are big, and some are small, but they are all powerful.

 - My health: I will turn 50 in a few months.
 I am so thankful that I am fairly healthy, have won the battle with obesity, and have found healthy foods and a routine I enjoy and can sustain.

 2. My husband: Raising a child with special needs is incredibly difficult and can be often devastating to a marriage.
 We have found a way to navigate those rough seas, and after 25 years still find ourselves to be best friends (even though we don’t always agree.)

 3. My kids: I am blessed to have 2 great kids.
 They could not be more different and they both bring me joy and fulfillment in very different ways.
 I would be lost, and definitely not the same person, without them.

 4. Good books: My love for reading is very strong.
 My daughter shares my passion for reading, and you will often find us cuddled up in front of the fire reading a good book.
 There is nothing better.